albertofilice/rhacm-gitops/README.md

               revision: main
 ```

-Below is an example of applicationset used for this case study:
+Below is an example of ApplicationSet used for this case study:

 ```yaml
 apiVersion: argoproj.io/v1alpha1